The United States of America is huge!

 Traveling the USA Alone: General Advice

-- Americans are very friendly.
+- Prepare to be friendly.
 Unless you're in a major city, expect to be greeted on the street with a “Good morning!” or at least a nod.
 And in major cities you can ask anyone for a little help.
 From New York City to small town Tennessee, I have found Americans to be very friendly and helpful – it's a point of national pride.

 - Buy health insurance before you leave.
-The American healthcare system does not cover travelers to US and it can be very expensive so make sure you're covered before you leave home.
+The American healthcare system does not cover travelers to the US and it can be very expensive.
+Make sure you're covered before you leave home.

 - Listen to National Public Radio.
 I love listening to NPR when traveling in the US.
 It leans a bit to the left on the political spectrum so keep that in mind but it does offer national shows and local programming to help you get a feel for the politics and culture of country.
 You can also download their podcasts.